rht-labs-events/summit-lab-2018-doc/scenario0/README.md

 If you dont have dashboards and alerting tools in place, next big thing when it comes to debugging is `etcdctl` utility.
 Lets check how we can use it.

-ssh to one of the master hosts:
+Now ssh to one of the master hosts:
 ```
 ssh root@master1.example.com
 ```

-execute a command to check etcd health status.
+Execute a command to check etcd health status.
 This command will give you each endpoint health status.
 ```
 [root@master1]# docker exec -it etcd_container sh -c "ETCDCTL_API=3 etcdctl --cert=/etc/etcd/peer.crt --key=/etc/etcd/peer.key --cacert=/etc/etcd/ca.crt --endpoints="[https://192.168.0.11:2379,https://192.168.0.12:2379,https://192.168.0.13:2379]" endpoint status -w table"